 The HOA emails occasional Neighborhood Updates regarding meetings, announcements, and general information.
-These updates are one-way communications open to all neighborhood residents regardless of HOA membership status.
+These updates are one-way communications sent to all neighborhood residents regardless of HOA membership status.
 To receive updates from BV/S HOA News, please click here to subscribe.

-All members of the HOA who include an email address on the Membership form will be added to the BV/S HOA Google News group.
-You will receive an invitation to join.
-You must reply to the invitation to be added to Google.
+All members of the HOA who include an email address on the Membership form will be added to the BV/S HOA News group.
+You may opt out if desired.

 Balcones Moms Club

 We're looking for new members!
 We organize weekly playgroups and park dates, monthly mom-and-tot outings, family picnics, holiday parties, and other family activities.
 Email Balcones-Momsemail@example.com to receive an invitation to join the email group, wait for your confirmation, and join us in the fun!
 The Balcones Moms Club is separate from the HOA.